tonymajestro/smart-scrolloff.nvim/README.md

 },
 ```
 ## Features
-Automatically sets the [scrolloff](https://neovim.io/doc/user/options.html#'scrolloff') setting whenever the screen is resized.

-Normally scrolloff is a static value, representing the number of lines to keep above or below the cursor when scrolling (when not at the top or bottom of the document).
-However if you change your font size or resize your window, scrolloff will stay the same resulting in an inconsistent scrolling experience.

-With smart-scrolloff, your cursor will always be at the same place in the window when scrolling, regardless of window or font size.
+- Set the [scrolloff](https://neovim.io/doc/user/options.html#'scrolloff') feature to a percent instead of a static line number.
+This will ensure neovim starts scrolling whenever you are within `scrolloff_percentage` from the top or bottom of the window.

+- Automatically adjusts the scrolloff value when resizing the window or adjusting font size to ensure a consistent scrolling experience.